 an International Seminar organized by

-The Center for Indic Studies, University of Massachusetts, Dartmouth is organizing
+The Special Center for Sankrit Studies, JNU in collaboration with the Institute of Advanced Sciences, Dartmouth, USA and the Center for Indic Studies, University of Massachusetts, Dartmouth is organizing

 The International Congress of Vedanta, founded in 1986 by